tajtiattila/web-ftp-upload/Readme.md

 		"FTPUrl":"ftp://uploader:secret@ftp.example.com/upload"
 	}

-The service files for use with daemontools are included.
+The service files for use with daemontools are included in the misc folder.

 To use it behind nginx, add the following to your site configuration: